swswsw/secret-ballot/README.md

 * To modify the contract, run `npm install -g truffle`

 ## Building & Deploying the Smart Contract
-To build a new ballot, run:
+To build a new auction, run:

 * `truffle compile`